Unfortunately, before I can probe any further, I hear something—mumbled, frantic, distant. "Shit, shit, shit."

 There's visible confidence in her demeanor, and it's quite a contrast to the girl I'm in the presence of now.
 As I study the colors and the lighting, I'm able to figure out that this interaction is from the past, though quite recent.
 The police must've assumed she was talking to herself when she was having this conversation.
 They must think she's crazy.

-I wonder if it was all intentional.
+I wonder if it was intentional.

 I know something about people thinking you're crazy when you're not, and the Three I'm seeing in this vision is very different from the Three currently in my company.
 It must be an act, so she can speak to whoever this person is and have everyone assume it means nothing.
-Even the part of the floor that somehow split open to present her with the device was positioned perfectly so the table was in the way of the police's view of it.
+Even the part of the floor that somehow split open to present her the device was positioned perfectly so the table was in the way of the police's view of it.

 These people are really careful.
 I've always known that, but I'm practically being slapped in the face with it at the moment.
 If I didn't have my ability, if I couldn't see through time, I'd have likely written her off just like everyone else.